Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 using Dasharo Tools Suite, option `d` stands for [DES](https://docs.dasharo.com/ways-you-can-help-us/#become-a-dasharo-entry-subscription-subscriber) release and it is only available to Dasharo Entry Subscription subscribers.
+If you have DPP subscription then do steps in
+[How can I use my Dasharo Entry Subscription credentials]( ../osf-trivia-list/dts.md#how-can-i-use-my-dasharo-entry-subscription-credentials) section first.

 Next you will be asked two questions to confirm flashing.
 The first will be displayed with the detected information about the device you are using DTS on.